rhysdg/ollama-voice-jetson/README.md

 A number of changes have been made or are in progress that diverge from these original projects:

 - [pyttsx3](https://github.com/nateshmbhat/pyttsx3) has been swapped out for Piper TTS - while nsss and Sapi5 have great voice support for mac and Windows respectively, espeak leaves much to be desired for Linux.
-Piper tts is not only fast but has outsanding pronounciation and quality in general
+Piper tts is not only fast but has outsanding pronounciation and quality in general - you'll find all dependencies and a sample voice is installed by this project

 - I'm using [gemma 2b](https://ollama.com/library/gemma) rather than llama here with great results on the board.
 Both latency and mobile battery power